Neighborhoods

 Spring Creek is one of those Fort Collins neighborhoods that earns its reputation quietly — no splashy amenities center, no big-box anchor, just solid housing stock, direct trail access, and a location that puts you squarely between CSU and Old Town without the noise of either.
-Right now, with 44 active listings and a slight 1.4% price dip over the last 90 days, buyers have more room to negotiate than they've had in three years.
-That matters in a market that spent most of 2021–2023 making negotiation a fantasy.
+Check the live snapshot above for current market figures — when buyers have more room to negotiate than they've had in years, that matters in a neighborhood that spent most of 2021–2023 making negotiation a fantasy.

 Market Snapshot

-The 90-day price change of -1.4% is a modest correction, not a collapse.
-It reflects the broader Larimer County cooling trend driven by elevated mortgage rates rather than any neighborhood-specific problem.
-With 24 new listings hitting in just the last 30 days and 44 active, the supply pipeline is healthy — this is a functioning market, not a distressed one.
+Any recent price softening here reflects the broader Larimer County cooling trend driven by elevated mortgage rates rather than any neighborhood-specific problem.
+The supply pipeline has been healthy — this is a functioning market, not a distressed one.
+Many Spring Creek streets have minimal or no HOA, which is a real cost advantage worth factoring into your monthly payment math.

 Who Lives Here